cangulec/insight/readme.md

 ## First Feature

-The first feature parses the text portion of the tweet.
-Removes all unicode characters and formats the text with timetamp as instructed in the requirements.
+The first feature parses the text portion of the tweet, removes all unicode characters and formats the text with the timetamp as instructed in the requirements.

 The script also counts the number of tweets that contained unicode characters and outputs the value at the end of the text file.

 In addition to unicode characters, I have also replaced common special html encodings from the tweets text portion ('&gt ;'  "&amp ;" etc.) with their appropirate symbols ('&gt;'  "&amp;" etc.)